OSGeo/gdal/gdal/doc/source/drivers/raster/wms.rst

        </Service>
    </GDAL_WMS>

-The TiledWMS minidriver can use the following open options:
+The TiledWMS minidriver can use the following open options :

 -  TiledGroupName -- The value is a string that identifies one of the tiled services available on the server
 -  Change -- A <Key>:<Value> pair, which will be passed to the server.
 The key has to